sagemathinc/cocalc-doc/source/howto/upload.rst

 .. note::

-    We allow any size file in CoCalc, but the drag and drop file interface has a **256 MB limit** on the size of the file that can be transferred.
+    We allow any size file in CoCalc, but the drag and drop file interface has a **5 GB limit** on the size of the file that can be transferred.
     The other upload methods described below do not have this limit.
     There is however an overall file size limit for each project, see :doc:`../upgrade-guide`.